shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 - Updated MiniDLNA from 1.0.21 to 1.0.24 (all Asus patches to the MiniDLNA sources were reapplied).
   MiniDLNA Changelog: http://sourceforge.net/projects/minidlna/files/minidlna/1.0.24/
+- Added wol binary (wake-on-lan) (in addition to ether-wake already in the firmware)
 - Added Tools menu to web interface (with WakeOnLan page)
 - Added JFFS partition support (configurable under Administration->Advanced->System)
 - Added user scripts that run on specific events